 by Honey Kaur

 There are many ways to experience life.
 While experiencing life, I view everything as a miracle of Waheguru.
-Life is a beautiful gift from Akal purakh.
+Life is a beautiful gift from Akal Purakh.
 Life is not a problem to be solved, but a reality to be experienced.
 In this article I am going to describe my own spiritual experience of accepting “Khande di Pahul” (Amrit).
 It was unique and awesome.
 It completely change my way of life and provided me with a unique and powerful identity.

 Khande di Pahul is a sacred initiation rite introduced by Guru Gobind Singh Ji in his founding the Khalsa in 1699.
 In my opinion, any person “baptized” with Amrit has been blessed by Akal Purakh.
-Khande di Pahul also connects the Sikh with the panth and helps him/her lead a pure and pious life to unite with Waheguru.
+Khande di Pahul also connects the Sikh with the panth and helps him/her/them lead a pure and pious life to unite with Waheguru.

-I feel that only the very fortunate and lucky ones have the opportunity, urge, and desire to take Amrit with the blessing of Waheguru.
+I feel that only the very fortunate and lucky ones have the opportunity, urge, and desire to accept Amrit with the blessing of Waheguru.
 Today, I am “baptized” with Khande di Pahul but earlier in my life, the idea seemed lofty, like a dream of heaven.
-I say that because I was far away from Sikhi and I never thought of taking Amrit during my teenage years.
+I say that because I was far away from Sikhi and I never thought of accepting Amrit during my teenage years.
 I lived in totally different circumstances than I do today and my relationship with Sikhi was very limited.
 For example, in my childhood days I could only recite some shabads or occasionally did Japji Sahib.
 Plus, after I attended Sikh camps, their influence would quickly wear off and I usually forgot about Sikh values and beliefs.
 Also, I would cut my hair.
 Lastly, no one in my family was Amrit-dhari, so I didn’t have any immediate role models.
 So, Amrit seemed impossible to me.
-But surprisingly, there was a turing point in my life, a “green revolution” which, completely converted me and brought me closer to the Waheguru.
+But surprisingly, there was a turning point in my life, a “green revolution” which, completely converted me and brought me closer to the Waheguru.

-The first turing point occurred during my first year of college in 2010.
+The first turning point occurred during my first year of college in 2010.
 On campus, a Sikhi camp was organized by the Guru Gobind Singh Study Circle.
 I feel that it was this camp that played a major role in converting me into a “Kaur”.
-During this camp I realized that I really needed Khande di Pahul and I couldn’t without it, for several reasons.
+During this camp I realized that I really needed Khande di Pahul and I couldn’t live without it, for several reasons.
 First, it was at this camp that I tied my first dastar.
 But, some people at the camp told me it was strange for me to tie dastar while also cutting my hair.
 (Some people said I “wasn’t allowed to” wear a dastar.)
 I was internally shattered by hearing this.
 I came to feel that by cutting my hair, I was not truly a princess of Guru Gobind Singh Ji.
 Second, I heard lectures by Dr. Avinder Pal Singh, Prof. Sarbhjeet Singh Renuka, and Bapu Surjeet Singh Ji.
 These lectures automatically answer my spiritual and Sikh questions.
-Third, after this camp, I stopped cutting my hair and told my parents that I wanted to take Khande di Pahul.
+Third, after this camp, I stopped cutting my hair and told my parents that I wanted to accept Khande di Pahul.
 But they thought that it was the camp influencing me and it was a short-lived desire; a phase that would pass.
-Little did we know that it was actually a long-lived desire that happened with the blessing of Guru sahib.
+Little did we know that it was actually a long-lived desire that happened with the blessing of Guru Sahib.

 “Eh man chanchal vass na ave, dhubhida lagge daah diss dhave”

 At camp, they held an Amrit Sanchar, but I didn’t participate.
 I came back from camp without Amrit and deeply regretted it.
-“Why didn’t I take Amrit?”
+“Why didn’t I accept Amrit?”
 I asked myself.
 I only had one chance to take it, at this camp.
 I didn’t need anyone’s permission.
 It would have been under my own free will.
 So, I decided that I will definitely take Amrit from the IIGS camp next year in Urtrakhand (India).

 I have no words for what it felt like to wait for whole year for Amrit.
 Each and everyday I thought that Guru Sahib was testing me.
 As Bhagat Kabir Ji said,